Jawad-repo/Weather_App_.NET_CORE_8_React/README.md

    Open Visual Studio, navigate to the Test Explorer, and click "Run All Tests" to execute all backend unit tests.

 2- React Unit Tests
-   To run the frontend unit tests: your_local_path/appview? npm test
+   To run the frontend unit tests: your_local_path/appview? 'npm test'

-   To view the complete test coverage: npm test -- --coverage
+   To view the complete test coverage: 'npm test -- --coverage'

    You can also view the detailed coverage report in your browser by opening: your_local_path/appview/coverage/lcov-report/index.html